w3c/webappsec/specs/subresourceintegrity/spec.markdown

 None of this is new.
 Much of the content here is inspired heavily by Gervase Markham's [Link Fingerprints][] concept, as well as WHATWG's [Link Hashes][].

+A special thanks to Mike West of Google, Inc. for his invaluable contributions to the initial version of this spec.

 [Link Fingerprints]: http://www.gerv.net/security/link-fingerprints/
 [Link Hashes]: http://wiki.whatwg.org/wiki/Link_Hashes
 </section>